 If you have been accepted for a job, but your first paycheck is not yet due, you can take a short term loan from a responsible provider to tide you over until payday.
 However, if no paycheck is on the horizon, short term loans are not the answer.

-If you have lost your job, no matter how young or old you are, you are now undergoing a life changing experience.
+If you have lost your job, no matter how young or old you are, you are now undergoing a life-changing experience.
 But, remember the reason that you have lost your job is less important than how you address the event and how you move forward.
-Hopefully, these articles will give you enough information and advice to take the next steps in your working life and to achieve a better understanding of the way forward.
+Hopefully, these articles from Cashfloat will give you enough information and advice to take the next steps in your working life and to achieve a better understanding of the way forward.